 Best in Show, Most Festive, Best Use of Materials, Most Clever Idea, Most Whimsical, Most Creative, Best Handmade, etc.

-This year's panel of distinguished tree judges come from the fields of architecture and fine art.
+Last year's panel of distinguished tree judges come from the fields of architecture and fine art.

 Maura Newell Juan, Managing Principal Architect, AIA, NCARB seventy2architects